n8n-io/n8n-docs/docs/doc2/modules.md

 ![](/_images/doc2/image-44-1024x396.png)

-There you will find the menu item "Modules".
-Open this menu.
+There you will find the menu item "Modules", open it.

 ![](/_images/doc2/image-45-1024x355.png)